risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-function.md

 The `CREATE FUNCTION` command is used to declare these UDFs.
 After that, you can use them in SQL queries like any built-in functions.

-Meanwhile, we also support inlining Python UDFs and Rust UDFs in the `CREATE FUNCTION` statement.

 ### Syntax

 ```sql